KaraTheNeko/LS-Chat/README.md

+This is a fork of NCCPack, read below for their discord.

+I replaced Department with Ranks.
+I also removed the random numbers in the twitter handle.

+To change acceptable ranks you may need to have experience with Lua.
+If you need help add me on discord (jemma#0001).

 # NCCPack
 NCCPack is a FiveM resource made by KyleLee15 that allows players to change their name within chat while maintaining fetures for a high quality FiveM RP chat.
 Please join the  [NCC Discord](https://discord.gg/hUsxsuRyH6)

 ## Installation & Usage
 1. Download the latest version of [NCCPack](https://github.com/KyleLee15/NCCPack/releases/tag/1.0.1)